 Home to the top two universities in Asia – The National University of Singapore and Nanyang Technological University – Singapore has been on the radar of international students for years now.
-Also, it is among the top ten best student cities in the world list and currently occupies the 6th place, which is up by nine places from 2015.
+According to QS world university ranking 2023, NUS is ranked 11th while NTU is ranked 19th.

 How to get started?